nubceo/nubceo-connect-doc/README.md

    ```
 2. Get and save the JWT token
    Keep in mind that the JWT token expires in 1 hour after issuance.
 You will need to request a new one to continue using the API.
-3. Include the JWT token in the `Authentication` HTTP header on each request.
+3. Include the JWT token in the `Authorization` HTTP header on each request.
-   The HTTP Header to use is `Authentication` with the Bearer token authentication scheme.
+   The HTTP Header to use is `Authorization` with the Bearer token authentication scheme.
    Example:
-   `Authentication: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6...`
+   `Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6...`

 ### Errors